Demographics of Punjab, India: Caste population

+Crimes against SC/STs

+The table below shows the number of recorded crimes against scheduled caste and scheduled tribe people from 2010 to 2018.

+Urbanization

+The table below shows the percentage of rural population in each district of Punjab in ascending order, according to the 2011 census.

 Languages spoken

 The Punjabi language written in the Gurmukhi script is the official language of the state.
 Muslims form a slight majority in the Malerkotla town and use Shahmukhi for communication.
 Punjabi is the sole official language of Punjab and is spoken by the majority of the population numbering around 24,919,067 constituting (89.82%) of the population as of 2011 census report.
 Hindi is the second largest language, spoken by 2,177,853 constituting 7.85% of the population.
 And the remaining 646,418 spoke other Indian languages, comprising 2.83% in the Others category.